noegroup/bgmol/README.md

 # download data
 bpti_data.download()
 bpti_data.read()
-print(bpti_data.coordinates)
+print(bpti_data.positions)
 trajectory = bpti_data.to_mdtraj()

 # evaluate energies
 from simtk.openmm import LangevinIntegrator energy_bridge = OpenMMEnergyBridge(bpti.system, LangevinIntegrator(300,1,0.0002))
-energies, force = energy_bridge.evaluate(bpti_data.coordinates)
+energies, force = energy_bridge.evaluate(bpti_data.positions)
 ```

 ### Using Systems from this Repository

-Each `OpenMMSystem` has a system object, a topology, a set of initial coordinates, and a unique identifier (the class
+Each `OpenMMSystem` has a system object, a topology, a set of initial positions, and a unique identifier (the class
 or directory name).

 Subclasses of `OpenMMSystem` can be created via their constructor: